This article describes general procedures that you can use

 To use a parallel installation to troubleshoot shutdown behavior:

-- Install a new copy of Windows 2000 to a separate partition
+- Install a new copy of Windows Server 2003 to a separate

-on the computer (create a parallel installation), and then install drivers and
+partition on the computer (create a parallel installation), and then install

 - Shut down and restart the computer between each program